DominikMa/P3-Behavioral-Cloning/README.md

 which looks way better for training.

-Training first with the hole data set and then fine tune the model with the data set with limited bin size gives the best result.
+Training first with the whole data set and then fine tune the model with the data set with limited bin size gives the best result.